lyes996/chatbot/README.md

 This script:
 - Fetches pages from your Confluence space
-- Generates embeddings using Ollama
+- Generates embeddings using OpenAI
 - Stores content and vectors in Supabase

 ## 🚀 Running the Application